canonical/data-science-stack/docs/tutorial/getting-started.rst

 Next Steps
 ^^^^^^^^^^
+* Want to utilize the NVIDIA GPUs in your machine?
+See :ref:`setup-nvidia-drivers`
 * Want to learn how to interact with your Notebooks?
 Try :ref:`jupyter-notebooks`
 * Want to learn more about handling data?
 See :ref:`access-data`
 * Want to connect to MLflow?
 See :ref:`notebook-mlflow`